contactandyc/another-c-library/website/ebook/3-buffer/index.md

 };
 ```

-The buffer_init function will initialize the object as being empty (length=0), with data being assigned to the initial_size (+1).
+The buffer\_init function will initialize the object as being empty (length=0), with data being assigned to the initial\_size (+1).
 In C, strings are terminated with a zero byte.
-I've found it handy in the buffer object to keep a zero character at the end of the buffer.
+I've found it handy in the buffer object to keep a zero character at the end of the buffer as well.
 ```c
 buffer_t *buffer_init(size_t initial_size) {
   buffer_t *h = (buffer_t *)malloc(sizeof(buffer_t));